scharlottej13/dask-blog/_posts/2021-12-15-dask-fellow-reflections.md

 Reflecting back over the whole year, there were some things that worked well and some things that were less successful.

+### Highlights from this year

 My personal highlights include:
-- ITK + Dask integration work, discussed in more detail above.
+- ITK + Dask integration work (discussed in more detail above).
-- A find objects fucntion for `dask-image`, also discussed in more detail above.
+- A find objects fucntion for `dask-image` (discussed in more detail above).
 - Visualization work, because it's very high impact.
 We're solving issues raised by life science groups, but the improved tools benefit EVERYONE who uses Dask.
 - This bugfix from [dask PR #7391](https://github.com/dask/dask/pull/7391), because this single change fixed problems in four places at once (`scikit-image`, `dask-ml`, `xgcm/xhistogram`, and the cupy dask tests).
 - Community building, conferences, and engagement.
 Lots of effort went into events over this year, and it's certainly paid dividends.